Avigdor Miller: Legacy and views

 Miller authored several books about Jewish history, Jewish thought and other subjects.
-Over a span of 50 years, more than 2,500 lectures by Miller in English were published as tape cassettes, as well as several in Yiddish.
+Over a span of 50 years, more than 2,500 lectures by Miller in English were published as cassette tapes, as well as several in Yiddish.
 He gave most of his lectures in his Midwood synagogue.
 While also covering Torah-oriented concepts that might have been heard in more typical Orthodox lectures, Miller regularly delivered his own unique take on political and societal themes.

-Miller believed it is not appropriate to make fun of people due to their race.
+Miller's views on race were controversial.
+He believed it is not appropriate to make fun of people due to their race.
 He stated "to make leitzanus of [make fun of] people because they’re black or brown doesn’t make sense at all.
 Being black or brown is no sin.
 You can’t make leitzanus [fun] about that."

-Miller believed that all Americans, including African Americans, have a right to equality.
+He also believed that all Americans, including African Americans, have a right to equality.
 He stressed that it needs to be done peacefully and through legal means.

-He criticized the Emancipation Proclamation, saying that it would have been better for African-Americans to have endured another 50 to 100 years of slavery in order to "civilize" them.
+However, he also criticized the Emancipation Proclamation, saying that it would have been better for African Americans to have endured another 50 to 100 years of slavery in order to "civilize" them.

+When asked "Someone told me that you said that slavery wasn't wicked", R' Miller responded "I didn't say that it wasn't a wickedness to enslave people.
+I said the literature about slavery is often exaggerated - it's not the full picture."